mikemayer67/XMLFunc/readme.md

 --------------------------------------------------------------------------------

 **Unary** operators take a single operand.
 Note that this is a bit of a misnomer in that many of these 'operands' are actually functions

-- The value of the operand may be provided via the 'arg' attribute.
-- The value of the operand may be provided as a single value element between the opening/closing operator tags
+The value of the operand may be provided as a value element between the opening/closing tags or may be provided via the arg attribute.

-- The value may be numeric, the name of one of the arguments in the \<arglist>, or a value element.
+If the value is provided via the arg attribute
+  - and parses as an integer, it will be the same as providing an \<integer> element
+  - and parses as a double, it will be the same as providing a \<double> element
+  - and appears as a name in \<arglist>, it will be the same as providing an \<arg name=[name]> element
+  - otherwise, an exception will be thrown

 The list of available unary operators is as follows: (*items marked with a D always return a double value*)